mivjose/pdsnd_github/README.md

 Udacity - Udacity's instructors were extremely helpful while I was pursuing this project.

-Finally i would like to thank my supervisors at my work place who always supported me during this course.
+Finally, i would like to thank my supervisors at my work place who always supported me during this course.